DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Go to another wallet (like Wasabi Wallet or another Electrum wallet) and send your bitcoin to the receiving address.
 You should see the unconfirmed balance almost immediately.

-### Test withdrawal (only needed if this is the frst time depositing to the wallet)
+## Withdrawal program

 If this is the firs time depositing to the wallet, we’re going to do two test withdrawals.
 The first one is by far the most complicated.
 That procedure is only necessary if you lose one private key and the corresponding hardware wallet (if you have to access your backup key).
+Normaly, use the method described in "Test withdrawal 2".

-###### Test withdrawal 1
+#### Withdrawal 1
 In Electrum, go to send, enter an address to another wallet you control (like Wasabi Wallet).
 Select around half of the amount you have in the wallet, pick a fee and select “preview”: